 "Little connections often."
-Turning toward are subtle, and learning what to do to reconnect, when these small daily connections are missed, creates loving bonds.
-When one turns away or against these small bids for connection, partner are left lonely and isolated.
+Turning toward is subtle, and learning what to do to reconnect, when these small daily connections are missed, creates loving bonds.
+When one turns away or against these small bids for connection, partners are left lonely and isolated.
 Gottman refers to these as "deposits" or "withdrawals" from the Emotional Bank Account.

 Thessalonians 2:8 "So we cared for you.
 Because we loved you so much, we were delighted to share with you not only the gospel of God but our lives as well."